ecamp/ecamp-site/src/content/posts/2025-06-release.en.md

 <div>

 The activity filters can now also be used when printing.
 You can now also filter by day.
-This allows you to put together your detailed program as you wish, for example with note pages between the individual days of the detailed program. [#7439](https://github.com/ecamp/ecamp3/pull/7439){.issuelink}
+This allows you to put together your detailed program as you wish. [#7439](https://github.com/ecamp/ecamp3/pull/7439){.issuelink}
 </div>
 </div>